AsjadJDawre/ResumeSystem/docs/ai-summary-generator.md

 ### 2. **API Usage**
 - Use preview mode for testing and user selection
 - Implement caching for frequently generated summaries
-- Monitor OpenAI API usage and costs
+- Monitor OpenRouter API usage and costs

 ### 3. **User Experience**
 - Provide clear feedback when insufficient data exists
 - Show loading states during AI generation
 - Allow users to regenerate summaries as they add more data
+- Guide users on what data is needed for PDF generation

 ## Future Enhancements